 VANCOUVER, Wash., October 8, 2013 – In many spheres of life, timing is everything – and nowhere is this truism more relevant than in B2B sales.
 Sometimes an executive decision maker can be ready to pull the trigger on a purchase, while at other times, the sales cycle can take months or even years.
 For this reason, arming your sales reps with as much timely and accurate sales intelligence as possible can spell the difference between success and failure, between closing and walking.

 How do you this?
-It happens by leveraging triggers, which are basically any nugget of business intelligence that alerts you to activity within an organization that signals buying potential.
-Having insight into the right triggers keeps you abreast of these events and turns them into a door opener.
+It happens by leveraging scoops, which are basically any nugget of business intelligence that alerts you to activity within an organization that signals buying potential.
+Having insight into the right scoops keeps you abreast of these events and turns them into a door opener.

-Let me elaborate with a quick explanation of the three main types of sales triggers – and how to put them to work for you.
+Let me elaborate with a quick explanation of the three main types of sales scoops – and how to put them to work for you.

 How to take advantage of them: Use Google Alerts to get an email whenever a business decision maker is mentioned online, or LinkedIn to learn when they change their profile.
 Consider paid alert services like SalesLoft, or a sales intelligence system that provides not only alerts but also insights into a department’s organizational structure to see who is calling the shots.